CANADA FX DEBT-C$ in "open water" after breaking 3-year high

 RATE HIKE EXPECTATIONS FIRM

-Canadian bond prices were mostly lower, as investors shed safe-haven assets for stocks and other riskier bets.
-They underperformed U.S. Treasuries, which rose after a top U.S. Federal Reserve official said he saw no reason to alter course on monetary policy despite the employment data.
+Canadian bond prices were mostly lower as investors felt more confident in shedding safe-haven assets for stocks and other riskier bets.
+They underperformed U.S. Treasuries, which rose after a top U.S. Federal Reserve official said he saw no reason to alter course on monetary policy after the employment data.
 [US/]

-Swap markets showed traders pricing in a higher likelihood of Canadian interest rate hikes at every policy-announcement date from May 31 to Dec 6, with the odds of a September rate hike fully priced in.
+Swap markets showed traders pricing in a higher likelihood of Canadian interest rate hikes at every Bank of Canada policy-announcement date from May 31 to Dec 6, with the odds of a September rate hike fully priced in.

 Traders maintained bets that there is almost no chance the central bank will raise rates in April.
 Odds of a May hike were also seen as low.
 BOCWATCH

+BMO Capital Markets senior economist Michael Gregory said the central bank might soon start dropping hints on raising interest rates, given a closing output gap and as government fiscal restraint may not be as substantial as previously expected.
+He also pointed to the Canadian dollar, saying the strength of the currency "might not be as big an obstacle to rate hikes."

+Still, Gregory said Canadian rates hikes are still "not imminent" and that he remains comfortable forecasting a July rate hike, which will bring the key overnight rate to 2 percent at year-end.
+The rate is now 1 percent.

-The two-year bond CA2YT=RR fell 3 Canadian cents to yield 1.845 percent, while the 10-year bond CA10YT=RR lost 20 Canadian cents to yield 3.378 percent.
-(With additional reporting by Ka Yan Ng; editing by Jeffrey Hodgson)
+The two-year bond CA2YT=RR was unchanged to yield 1.832 percent, while the 10-year bond CA10YT=RR lost 15 Canadian cents to yield 3.372 percent.
+(With additional reporting by Solarina Ho; editing by Peter Galloway)

 © Thomson Reuters 2016 All rights reserved.